 Troubleshooting common issues

-- Crumbly texture: overbaking can cause this, so be careful to start checking before the given time is up.
+Crumbly texture: overbaking can cause this, so be careful to start checking before the suggested time is up.

-- Cracking: this can happen if the cheesecake is overbaked, cooled too quickly, or if the oven temperature is too high.
+Cracking: this can happen if the cheesecake is overbaked, cooled too quickly, or oven temperature is too high.

 Related recipes you might like: